The Best Passive PA Speakers 2023 - Under $1000

 • High quality materials and components

-It's a solidly built speaker, as expected from Yamaha. given the track record and longevity of their famed NS10 speakers, their durability is something that puts a lot at ease.
-The sound quality is suited for small to medium venues that require a more upfront sound, especially for voices.
+As expected from Yamaha, it is solidly built.
+Yamaha's track record and the longevity of its famed NS10 speakers give a lot of confidence in its durability.
+The sound quality is best suited for small to medium venues that require a more upfront sound, particularly for voices.

-One downside that I want to point out is that the carpeted finish tends to fray over time with repeated handling.
-They also catch a lot of dust on more permanent installations.
+However, one downside is that the carpeted finish tends to fray over time with repeated handling, and it may collect dust in permanent installations.

-The Yamaha BR12 is currently the best passive speaker in the sub $500 price range.
-If you're looking for a neutral to midrange focused passive speaker that sounds excellent for voices, This is a great pick.
+The Yamaha BR12 is currently the best passive speaker available for under $500, making it an excellent entry-level pick if you're looking for a neutral to midrange-focused passive speaker that sounds excellent for voices.

 Specifications